yyvess/Guice-configuration/README.md

 }
 ```

-An interface where to inject structured data
+An interface where inject your structured configuration

 ```java
    public interface MyServiceConfiguration {